-Three full weeks of on campus sessions in May, September and November.
+Three full weeks of on campus sessions in May, September and November (might be subject of change).
 Classes: Monday to Friday 9.30am - 4.30pm, complemented with approximately 140 hours of distance learning and 20 hours of supervision by a personal coach

 Sessions at Johan Cruyff Institute Amsterdam, Laan der Hesperiden 118, 1076 DX Amsterdam and at Sport Center & Hotel Papendal, the Dutch National Olympic Training Center

 - Modality: On campus & distance learning practices